Real-normalized differentials: limits on stable curves: The RN differential in plumbing coordinates

 (for the sign, recall that $\gamma_e$ is oriented as the boundary of $\widehat C^{v(e)}$).
 Since $\Phi^v(\uc)$ is real-normalized on $C^v$, while the period of $\omega^{v}(\uc)$ over any cycle on $\widehat C^v_\us$ is real, it follows that the integral of $\Psi(\uc)$ over any cycle on $\widehat C_\us$ is also real.

 The uniqueness of $\Psi(\uc)$ follows from the uniqueness of the ARN solution of the \RHP.
 Indeed, if $\Psi'$ is another such differential, then $\Psi(\uc)-\Psi'$ is a holomorphic differential on $C_{\us}$ with zero periods over the seams, and with real periods over all cycles not intersecting the seams.
-Thus it is the ARN solution of the \RHP with zero initial data, and by uniqueness of the ARN solution $\Psi(\uc)-\Psi'$ must be identically zero. \end{proof} \begin{notat} The construction above can be applied for the case when there are no prescribed singularities.
+Thus it is the ARN solution of the \RHP with zero initial data, which must then be identically zero. \end{proof} \begin{notat} The construction above can be applied for the case when there are no prescribed singularities.
 In this case suppose $\uc'=\lbrace c_e'\rbrace$ satisfy conditions (0) and (1) of the Kirchhoff problem with no inflow, i.e.~when all $f_\ell$ are equal to zero.
 We denote $\Omega(\uc')$ the differential constructed on $C_{\us}$ by the above procedure.
 Then $\Omega(\uc')$ is the unique {\em holomorphic} differential on $C_\us$ such that $\int_{\gamma_e}\Omega(\uc')=2\pi c_e'$ for any $e$ and $\int_\gamma\Omega(\uc')\in\RR$ for any $\gamma\in H_1(\widehat C_\us,\ZZ)$. \end{notat} From uniqueness it follows that

 for any such $\uc$ and $\uc'$, since the right-hand-side is a differential on $C_\us$ satisfying the same conditions as the left-hand-side.
 This relation will be used in the next section.